leesangmin4533/nova1/README.md

 ```

 You can view the web dashboard at `http://localhost:5000/`.
-The server also exposes a JSON status API at `http://localhost:5000/status`.
+The server also exposes a JSON status API at `http://localhost:5000/api/status`.
+Log analysis is available at `http://localhost:5000/log`.

 ## Disclaimer / 면책 조항